GauravSingh-0129/Java-Game-Development/README.md

 # Java-Game-Development
 A basic game constructed using Eclipse Software on Java Platform.
-The idea behind this is to simply practice programming and learn more about different packages and real real-life applicatoins of Data Structures.
+The idea behind this is to simply practice programming and learn more about different packages and real-life applicatoins of Data Structures.

 ## Path to be followed
 Java_Game_New/bin/com/tutorial/main/